wonha/LT17/file-system/memo.md

 ```

 ## File Access Mechanism Go
-os.File struct of Go VS file struct in C VS file struct that Sinoda thought
-what about Perl and Haskell ?
-os.Rename() can't move file between Drive in Widnows, since Win32 API does not support it

-Read learning perl file system, and it's implementation

-os.Stat() -> file existence
+- os.Stat() -> file existence
-os.path.exists() of Python : internally call method os.stat() which internally call syscall
+- os.path.exists() of Python : internally call method os.stat() which internally call syscall
-Perl ?
-Haskell ?
-C stat(), access()
+- C stat(), access()

-os.File.Stat() returns os.FileInfo, and there is inode information and other information which depends on OS
+- os.File.Stat() returns os.FileInfo, and there is inode information and other information which depends on OS

-In Linux, you can't get information about file creation date for each file, since there is no API to get this although OS has thin information
+- In Linux, you can't get information about file creation date for each file, since there is no API to get this although OS has thin information

 ### nofity file modification
-When working on one file by using two different text editor, one should be recognize when the other perform write operation on file buffer or disk
+- When working on one file by using two different text editor, one should be recognize when the other perform write operation on file buffer or disk

 #### how to recognize modification ?
 1. Go to see perodically